codership/documentation/galeracluster/source/kb/index.rst

    .. rst-class:: list-stats

-      Length: 399 words; Published:
+      Length: 880 words; Updated: Nov 2019

    .. rst-class:: list-abstract

-      Although it may seem simple to maintain a cluster of only two nodes, there is an inherent potential problem.
-In a two-node cluster, when one node fails, it may cause problems, to distrupt some processes.
-Mostly, high availability is no longer ensured.
+      There are potential problems with two-node clusters: A split-brain situation may occur.
+When one node fails, the remaining node becomes non-operational.

 .. _`kb-best-security`: